macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  "That's only a story," he said scornfully.

- , ‘No, it's true, I heard Lord Vargo say so," she lied.
+ , 'No, it's true, I heard Lord Vargo say so," she lied.
 "He's going to cut one foot off everyone.
 The left one.
 Go to the

 kitchens and wake Hot Pie, he'll do what you say.
 We'll need bread or oakcakes or something.
 You get the swords and I'll do